 Being healthy is about preparation, variety and consistency.
 While it does take a bit more effort to prepare healthy meals, it’s totally worth it.
 Your body, mind (and waistline!) will thank you later.

-Kristine Fretwell is a Registered Natural Product Advisor and publishes Busy But Healthy (www.busybuthealthy.com).
+Contributed by: Kristine Fretwell is a Registered Natural Product Advisor and publishes Busy But Healthy (www.busybuthealthy.com).
 Visit her site for healthy recipes and fitness & health tips.